Design for intelligence: Meet people where they are

 So, as you can see through this user's journey, system intelligence can help people discover new apps and accelerate them every step of the way after that.

-By leveraging these intelligence touch-points, you can work with the system to deliver better, more holistic experiences for your users at the right time and place.
+By leveraging these intelligence touch points, you can work with the system to deliver better, more holistic experience for your users at the right time and place.
 Now, I'm going to hand it over to my colleague Sufiyan who will talk about the underlying technologies that power all of these experiences.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.